Thomascountz/thomascountz/_posts/2018-03-28-perceptrons-implementing-AND-part-2.md

 The goal: get `y — f(x)` closer to `0`.

-The intuition behind this learning algorithm, developed by [Frank Rosenblatt](https://en.wikipedia.org/wiki/Frank_Rosenblatt), who you’ll remember as the creator as the perceptron, follows a simple rule:
+The intuition behind this learning algorithm, developed by [Frank Rosenblatt](https://en.wikipedia.org/wiki/Frank_Rosenblatt), who you’ll remember as the creator of the perceptron, follows a simple rule:

 > If the neuron activates, when we want it not, suppress it.